 - Rosencrantz and Guildenstern Are Dead.
 As Hamlet puts it, "the time is out of joint."

 - The Crucible definitely has this vibe, as is frequently pointed out by the few sane people, who also have to contend with people who have not fallen victim to the hysteria, but are just exploiting it for their own goals.
-The play is made all the more disturbing because a) it's based on real events, and b) one of Miller's motivations in writing it was to criticise Senator McCarthy, whose out-of-control hunts for communists were proving that ordinary people could be just as gullible and subject to hysteria as they had been at the Witch Trials.
+The play is made all the more disturbing because a) it's based on real events, and b) one of Miller's motivations in writing it was to criticize Senator McCarthy, whose out-of-control hunts for communists were proving that modern people could be just as gullible and subject to hysteria as they had been at the Witch Trials.

 - The RPG Paranoia, where the heroes are secret Commie Mutant Traitors assigned to capture Commie Mutant Traitors, the Bond gadgets never work right, and Friend Computer executes anyone who leaves their color-coded zones.
 One adventure for the game has the "heroes" on their way to a briefing.
 Missing the briefing is punishable by death... but a badly programmed robot painted the hallway the wrong color, so walking to the briefing room is also punishable by death.

 - The game does encourage Friend Gamemaster to let things work sort of right sometimes, especially if the players are ruthlessly clever, and/or can be set up for an even bigger fall.
 If you're not dying several times in the first hour or so, you're doing it wrong.

 - The RPG GURPS IOU: Illuminati University is about a Extranormal Institute university where everyone has learned to adjust to an utterly futile universe.
 For instance, blood feuds between professors are fully regulated and organized by the school bureaucracy.